stevelukehanson/nwhomephoto/README.md

 - Photoshop CS3 or higher (- upgrading to CS6 was painless).
 Comes with a JS scripting API that we will call into.
 - Ant
 - Java SDK

+**Download and Intall**
+- Download a zip file of nwhomephoto.zip from GitHub.
+- Unzip in somewhere sensible -- somewhere where you want to process and build your shippable jobs.
+In some cases, you may be forced to unzip it in an Adobe "safe script area".

 Config:
 -------